Joe Metmowlee Garland, MD - Program Co-Director

-Jennifer Cohn, MD MPH - Core Faculty in Global Health and Site Director, MSF Intership Program
+Jennifer Cohn, MD MPH - Site Director, MSF Internship Program

 Dr. Cohn is currently the Medical Coordinator for the Médecins sans Frontières /Doctors without Borders Access Campaign, and directs the MSF Internship program for the Global Heath Equities Track.
 She is Assistant Professor of Medicine in the Infectious Diseases division at the University of Pennsylvania.
 She sits on the Steering Committee for Health GAP and is also a member of the National HIV/AIDS Task Force for Kenya.
 For the past several years, she has worked with Health GAP, Médecins sans Frontières and other groups on issues of health systems strengthening and access to HIV medications.
 She has been contracted by the World Health Organization and has contributed to recommendations and reports on health systems and task shifting for the WHO as well as Physicians for Human Rights and Health GAP.
 Her current research focuses on HIV treatment policy and task shifting.
 She has been published in Lancet and JAIDS among others.
 Dr Cohn holds an undergraduate degree from Brown University, a medical degree from the University of Pennsylvania School of Medicine, and a masters degree in public health from Johns Hopkins University.
 She completed residency and fellowship training at the Hospital of the University of Pennsylvania, and is a past director of the Global Health Equities Track.